vik16nathan/allen_connectome_qc/README.md

 ## About

-This is the code to reproduce all results in *Experimental Quality Control Induces Changes in Allen Mouse Brain Connectomes* (Nathan et al., 2025).
+This is the code to reproduce all results in *Experimental Quality Control Induces Changes in Allen Mouse Brain Connectomes* (Nathan et al., 2026).
+For all QC images and ratings, see Supplementary Data in Nathan et al., 2026.

 ## Dependencies